 - If the rat problem is within the living space of the property, the landlord must implement the rodent pest exclusion work needed to stop rats from getting in as a matter of urgency.
 It is unacceptable to have rats being able to access freely any part of the living space.

 - Bed bugs are introduced into the property by the tenants.
-It may be by picking it off on the London public transport, at work, during a holiday or a sleepover.
+They may be picked up on the London public transport, at work, a sleepover or during a holiday.

 - Another major route of entry is by introducing infested second-hand furniture or items into the home.
-If the landlord brought it in, then the landlord is responsible for pest control for sure.
+If the landlord brought it in, then the landlord is responsible for pest control.

-- So the person responsible for the treatment would normally be the person who has introduced the bed bugs in.
-But it is not always clear cut as bed bug infestations often go unnoticed for many weeks, possibly even months.
+- So, the person responsible for the treatment would normally be the person who has introduced the bed bugs into the property.
+This is not always clear-cut, though, as bed bug infestations often go unnoticed for many weeks, possibly even months.

-- If the problem was introduced before the tenancy, you would expect the tenants taking notice there is a problem possibly within weeks, arguably before 6 months, definitely before the year is gone.
+- If the problem was introduced before the tenancy, you would expect the tenants to take notice of signs possibly within weeks, arguably within six months, and definitely within a year.

-- So the longer the tenancy before the bed bug activity was reported, the more likely the bed bugs would have been introduced during the ongoing tenancy, the more argument for the tenant to pay.
+- So, the longer the tenancy before the bed bug activity was reported, the more likely they would have been introduced during the ongoing tenancy, and therefore the stronger the argument for the tenants having to pay.

-- In borderline cases, it would be acceptable to reach a compromise where the tenants would pay part of the treatment (since they introduced it by accident) and the landlord part of it (since she has an incentive in protecting the flat).
+- In borderline cases, it would be acceptable to reach a compromise where the tenants would pay part of the treatment (since they introduced it by accident) and the landlord part of it (since they have an incentive in protecting the flat).

 - Moths are flying insects and could well have flown in from the communal areas or through the window.

 - Tenants would often report moths because they are concerned about their clothes, or because they found damaged items in their wardrobes.